awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 **Note**
 If the cluster is an Aurora Serverless DB cluster, you can only connect to its database endpoint\.
 For more information, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.

-To view the cluster endpoint, choose **Clusters** on the Amazon RDS console and choose the DB cluster to show the DB cluster details\.
+To view the cluster endpoint, choose **Databases** on the Amazon RDS console and choose the DB cluster to show the DB cluster details\.

 ![\[Amazon Aurora details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraMySQLConnect.png)